Nebulised/BYOL-Pytorch/README.md

      * Defaults to "byol_experiment"
    * Sets mlflow experiment name to value passed
    * If mlflow tracking-uri is not specified this arg does nothing
+ * --mlflow-run-id
+   * Expected type : string
+   * Optional?
+YES
+   * Sets mlflow run id
+   * Only to be used when fine-tuning or evaluating.
+     * Automatically nests runs in mlflow if run id specified
+ * --resume-training
+   * Expected type : None (is called without an arg)
+   * Optional?
+YES
+   * Used to load model from a checkpoint and to continue training from that checkpointe epoch and optimiser state
+* --model-param-file-path
+  * * Expected type : string
+  * Optional?
+YES
+    * Defaults to parameters/model_params.yaml
+  * Path to model params yaml file
+* --run-param-file-path
+  * Optional?
+NO
+  * Path to run param file path
 ---

 ### Mlflow Integration